yasmcse/mini-mb/README.md

 You can use `LoginRequest` to make your request and `LoginResponse to parse your response.

 ## Part 2 - Display Plan Value
-Once you have logged in, please create a simple screen that displays the user's `TotalPlanValue`.
+Create a simple screen that displays after a user has logged in and displays the user's `TotalPlanValue`.
 Please design your screen according to the wireframe below:

 <img src="/images/accounts.png" alt="Accounts" width="300"/>

-To retrieve this data please use the endpoint with an additional authorization header, replacing {BEARER_TOKEN_HERE} with the bearer token you retrieved when logging in:
+To retrieve this data please use the endpoint below with an additional authorization header, replacing {BEARER_TOKEN_HERE} with the bearer token you retrieved when logging in:

 ```
 Endpoint: @GET("investorproducts")